0LNetworkCommunity/documentation/docs/Tools/query/getting-started.md

 Commands:
   balance         Account balance
-  tower           User's Tower state epoch           Epoch and waypoint block-height    Network block height resources       All account resources view            Execute a View function on-chain lookup-address  Looks up the address of an account given an auth key.
-The authkey diverges from the address after a key rotation move-value      get a move value from account blob sync-delay      How far behind the local is from the upstream nodes txs             Get transaction history help            Print this message or the help of the given subcommand(s)
+  tower           User's Tower state val-config      A validator's on-chain configuration epoch           Epoch and waypoint resource       All account resources view            Execute a View function on-chain lookup-address  Looks up the address of an account given an auth key.
+The authkey diverges from the address after a key rotation sync-delay      How far behind the local is from the upstream nodes help            Print this message or the help of the given subcommand(s)

 Options: